How Is AI Transforming The Medical Diagnosis?

 Future of AI in Diagnoses

-The future of AI in diagnostics is still at the developing stage and includes a task that ranges from simple to complex, everything from answering the phone to medical record review, population health trends and analytics, therapeutic drug and device design, reading radiology images, making clinical diagnoses and treatment plans and even talking with patients.
+The future of AI in diagnostics is still at the developing stage and includes a task that ranges from simple to complex, everything from answering the phone to medical record review, population health trends and analytics, therapeutic drug, and device design, reading radiology images, making clinical diagnoses and treatment plans and even talking with patients.
 The application of Machine learning in diagnostics is still evolving, but more ambitious systems involve the combination of multiple data sources (CT, MRI, genomics and proteomics, patient data, and even handwritten files) in assessing a disease or its progression.
 However, AI algorithms in the future will recognize not just one but various conditions from a single image or data set (e.g., multiple retinal diseases from a single fundus image).
 This is already a reality for numerous radiology AI companies.
 For example, DeepMind’s and Pr3vent’s solutions are designed to detect over 50 ocular diseases from a single retinal image, while VUNO’s algorithms can detect a total of 12.
 Therefore, the best opportunities for AI in healthcare over the next few years are also the hybrid models, where clinicians are supported in diagnosis, treatment planning, and identifying risk factors but retain ultimate responsibility for the patient’s care.
-It will result in faster adoption by healthcare providers by mitigating perceived risk and start to deliver measurable improvements in patient outcomes and operational efficiency at scale.
+It will result in faster adoption by healthcare providers by mitigating perceived risk and starting to deliver measurable improvements in patient outcomes and operational efficiency at scale.

-How Can IEBS Help You?
+How Can IeB Help You?

 CONNECT With